Differences Between Splunk vs Nagios

 What is Splunk?

 Splunk is a tool to analyze, search and visualize machine data.
-Today, with the increasing popularity of the internet, IoT devices, wearable devices and multi-fold increase in computation and processing power, the generation of machine data has increased exponentially.
-Such huge amount of machine data contains powerful insights which might have tremendous value.
-Many big data technologies and tools are being developed to extract benefit from such data, Splunk is one such tool.
+Today, with the increasing popularity of the internet, IoT devices, wearable devices, and a multi-fold increase in computation and processing power, the generation of machine data has increased exponentially.
+Such a huge amount of machine data contains powerful insights which might have tremendous value.

 Splunk Architecture

-Data Input Stage: In this stage, raw data is consumed by Splunk from a source system.
-A data stream is broken down in 64K blocks and each block is annotated with metadata keys.
+Data Input Stage: In this stage, Splunk consumes raw data from a source system.
+Splunk breaks down the data stream into 64K blocks and annotates each block with metadata keys.

 Data Storage Stage: This stage consists of two parts- Parsing and Indexing.
-Parsing is used to extract important information from data by breaking the data stream into individual events.
-In the indexing phase, parsed events are written to disk index.
-Indexing helps during a searching stage.
+Parsing extracts important information from data by breaking the data stream into individual events.
+In the indexing phase, parsed events are written to the disk index.
+Indexing helps during the searching stage.

-Splunk has an important feature called knowledge object.
-Data that comes reaches to indexer first, where it is indexed and then using searcher, one can search for the relevant keywords.
-After the searcher stage, a knowledge object can be set which makes the operation smarter and it brings intelligence to the system.
+Splunk has an important feature called a knowledge object.
 These knowledge objects monitor events and give notifications when certain conditions occur.
-These results can be collected and visualized by creating reports and time-charts.
+These results can be collected and visualized by creating reports and time charts.

 Splunk can be configured to use IoT data.
-For example, it is possible that Splunk gets data from wearable devices using IoT technologies to monitor health parameters of patients and send notifications regarding critical changes in conditions to doctors as well as patients.
-Thus, it can report health conditions in real time, delve deeper into patient’s health records and analyze them and generate period or need-based alerts to concerned persons.
+For example, Splunk may get data from wearable devices using IoT technologies to monitor patients’ health parameters and send notifications regarding critical changes in conditions to doctors and patients.
+Thus, it can report health conditions in real-time, delve deeper into patients’ health records, analyze them, and generate period or need-based alerts to concerned persons.

 What is Nagios?